sparkfun/SparkFun_Qwiic_WAV_Trigger_Pro/docs/preset.md

 The Qwiic WAV Trigger Pro assigns functions to MIDI notes using a spreadsheet format we'll refer to as "Presets".
 These presets can be made using any spreadsheet application (Excel, Google Sheets, etc.) that can export to a `.csv` file.
 The Presets configure how all 127 MIDI notes function including which track to play, playback actions, pitch offset, attack/release velocity, and even to call another Preset stored on the &micro;SD card.

-As you can imagine, the Preset contains a *lot* of information so we'll go into detail below on how each column in the file works.
+As you may imagine, the Preset contains a *lot* of information so we'll go into detail below on how each column in the file works.

 ### Preset File Naming Convention